-Two cases of coronavirus have been confirmed in the UK, the Department of Health and Social Care (DHSC) said this morning.
+Two cases of coronavirus have been confirmed in England, the Department of Health and Social Care (DHSC) said this morning.

-The DHSC announced that two patients, from the same family, have tested positive for the globally-spreading new form of the virus that originated in Wuhan, China.
+The DHSC announced that two patients, from the same family, in England have tested positive for the globally-spreading new form of coronavirus that originated in Wuhan, China.

 England’s chief medical officer, Professor Chris Whitty, said that the patients are receiving specialist NHS care, with the Government using ‘tried and tested infection control procedures to prevent further spread of the virus’.